AlexOgden/RecceDNS/docs/README.md

 RecceDNS is a DNS enumeration/OSINT tool written in Rust that provides functionality to gather information about domain names.
 It performs various DNS queries to discover subdomains, IP addresses, and other DNS records associated with a target domain.
 The tool is designed to be fast, efficient, and easy to use, leveraging the performance benefits of Rust.

-I originally started working on this projec to learn Rust, improve on network programming, and gain a deeper understanding of DNS.
+I originally started working on this project to learn Rust, improve on network programming, and gain a deeper understanding of DNS.
 This software includes its own stub resolver built from scratch, it is not a fully-featured DNS implementation and only supports the functionality required of it.

 ### Features